bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 The Eraser is an 偽裝者 that can erase the role of every player.\
 The targeted players will lose their role after the meeting right before a player is exiled.\
 After every erase, the cooldown increases by 10 seconds.\
-The erase will be performed, even if the Eraser or his target die before the next meeting.\
+The erase will be performed, even if the Eraser or their target die before the next meeting.\
 By default the Eraser can erase everyone but the Spy and other 偽裝者s.
-Depending on the options he can also erase them (偽裝者s will lose their special 偽裝者 ability).
+Depending on the options they can also erase them (偽裝者s will lose their special 偽裝者 ability).
 \
 **NOTE:**
-- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on whom the Eraser erased)
+- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of their target, depending on whom the Eraser erased)
-- Erasing a Lover automatically erases the other Lover as well (if the second Lover is an ImpLover, he will turn into an 偽裝者)
+- Erasing a Lover automatically erases the other Lover as well (if the second Lover is an ImpLover, they will turn into an Impostor)
 - Erasing a Jackal that has a Sidekick, triggers the Sidekick promotion if it's activated in the settings
 - As the erase is being triggered before the ejection of a player, erasing and voting out a Lover in the same round, would result in the ex-Lover surviving, as the partnership was erased before.
 Also a Jester win would not happen, as the erase will be triggered before.